alokkumarr/my-big-project-/rtis/README.md

  1. This application is already running (Or delete (path)/RUNNING_PID file):

-    Simply remove RUNNING_PID file. `rm RUNNING_PID` in the (path)
+    Simply remove RUNNING_PID file.

+    $  rm RUNNING_PID

  2. Configuration Error:
-    Make sure conf file is in class path and secret key is set.
+    Make sure conf file is in classpath and secret key is set.
     Also make sure maven build is successful.